-Brunette Games Founder Lisa Brunette is the award-winning author of a mystery series, The Dreamslippers.
+Brunette Games Founder Lisa Brunette is the award-winning author of an urban fantasy series, The Dreamslippers.
 Anthony Valterra, our VP of strategy & game design, was the publisher of the Book of Erotic Fantasy, the only guide governing the romantic lives of Dungeons & Dragons characters.

 The Dreamslippers Series

 Apprentice dreamslipper Cat McCormick goes undercover inside a fundamentalist church, where she looks for the truth and finds hypocrisy amidst true redemption.
 Read more >